rath/rath/README.md

 > I build backends, AI products, and mobile apps — mostly alone, mostly in private repos.
 > If it can be shipped by one person, I've probably shipped it.

-## Now

-Designing and maintaining **[BizRouter](https://bizrouter.ai)**, an LLM gateway for the Korean market.
-Also building AI-powered SaaS — [image generation](https://apps.wrks.ai/image/) and [video generation](https://apps.wrks.ai/video/).

-## Before

-Built a 2M-download Android app as a solo dev.
-Ran Django at 10M requests/day for an e-commerce platform.
-Wrote chatbot engines and maintained messenger servers at Kakao.
-Shipped 10 iOS apps with a designer friend.
-Three CTO roles.
-Been at it for over two decades and still can't stop touching things.

 I like picking up whatever tool the job needs — backend, frontend, mobile, infra — build it, ship it, move on to the next one.

 ## Open Source